How to Have a Vegan Feminist Period

 Heat Pads

 Flax seed heat pads are my favorite, as they are a more sustainable option than their electronically heated cousins.
 Not only do I find that electric heating pads don’t get as hot as I need them to be, but also that the wire and overall texture aren’t as comfortable as a microwaveable, organic heat pad.
+Make sure that the company you purchase a heating pad from doesn’t also sell items that contribute to animal exploitation (like creams that are tested on animals or contain animal ingredients).

 Weighted Blanket